 If you cannot reach an agreement at mediation, the next step is preparing for a Final Hearing.
 This step includes attending hearings, case management conferences with the judge, and all preparations to attend and argue your position at trial.

-If you have any questions regarding divorce or require legal assistance in other areas of Family Law you may always contact Teresa Prescott of The McKinney Law Group to discuss your case further.
-She can be reached by phone at 813-428-3400 or by e-mail at email@example.com.
+If you have any questions regarding divorce or require legal assistance in other areas of Family Law you may always contact Damien McKinney of The McKinney Law Group to discuss your case further.
+He can be reached by phone at 813-428-3400 or by e-mail at firstname.lastname@example.org.